Postgraduate Course: The Documents of Life (PGSP11302)

 |Breakdown of Assessment Methods (Further Info)

 |No Exam Information

-- Develop a broad understanding of 'documents of life' research and an awareness of key ideas in the field
+2. A broad understanding of the complex field of 'documents of life' research and an awareness of key ideas and practical methodologies and methods in the field.

-- Critically deploy (orally in the workshops and in writing through exercises and the final assessment) the range of methodological approaches to the analysis of 'documents of life' data
+4. The critical deployment (orally in the workshops, also in writing in the exercises and the final assessment) of the range of methodological approaches to the analysis of 'documents of life' data.

-- Develop an understanding of ethics as tied to research processes and analytical activities and not just programmatic statements
+6. Awareness of ethics as tied to research processes and analytical activities and not just programmatic statements.

 Liz Stanley (ed) (2013) Documents of Life revisited.
 Surrey: Ashgate